How to calculate the numbers in the backend

 All revenue and order figures are based on two conditions, both of which must be met:

-- The order is paid (in the database paid = 1)
+- The order is paid (in the database, ` paid` = 1)

 Shoporama’s actual order statuses

-- New is newly created, not yet processed
+- New: Recently created, not yet processed

-- Ready means ready for pickup or shipment
+- Ready: Ready for pickup or shipment

 Which statuses count where